enso-org/enso-archive/doc/design/engine/engine-services.md

 A path is a representation of a path relative to a specified content root.

 ##### Format
+Please note that segments can only be ordinary file names, `..` and `.` may not be supported.

 ```typescript
 interface Path {